stagbl/stagbl/DMStag/Proposal.md

 Note that we don't include anything about the coordinates or section in the above definition of compatibility.

+## Compressed coordinate description for orthogonal grids

+**TODO**: further formalize:
+Inspired by LaMEM, introduce an optional, compressed way to represent coordinates for an orthogonal grid.
+In each dimension, coordinates may be declared as uniform between a given minimum and maximum, or by a 1D array.

+## Intuitive indexing

+**TODO** further formalize
+An extension to `MatStencil` and `MatSetValuesStencil` should be introduced, to allow a natural way to work values corresponding to lower-dimensional cells.
+For getting and setting vector entries, this may entail introducing a second, perhaps less-efficient method to index with the help of an intermediate array of stencil values.

 ## Stencil and Points Description

 `DMStag` has a flag for each stratum to determine if its points are included.